Scuderia Ferrari is the longest-serving team in Formula One, having raced in every championship since 1950.

 Most Constructors Points

-Having won the most Constructors titles it is no surprise that Ferrari also hold the title of most Constructors points to with a total of 9,118 points to the teams name,
+Having won the most Constructors titles, it is no surprise that Ferrari also holds the title of most Constructors points with a total of 9,118 points to the team’s name,

 Most Fastest Laps

-Ferrari are ahead of the rest when it comes to setting the fastest lap around the track with a total of 259 fastest laps set.
+Ferrari is ahead of the rest when it comes to setting the fastest lap around the track, with 259 fastest laps set.

 Most Podiums Finishes

-Ferrari has the most podium finishes with 792 podium finishes.
-Ferraris total surpasses McLaren in second place with 494.
+Ferrari has the most podium finishes, with 792.
+Its total surpasses McLaren’s, which is in second place with 494.

 Lead number of laps

-Ferrari have lead more laps than any other Formula One team with 15,576 laps lead.
+Ferrari has led more laps than any other Formula One team, with 15,576 laps.

 Most Pole Positions

-Ferrari have by far the most pole positions in Formula 1 with a total of 240, just under 100 more than runner ups McLaren.
+Ferrari has by far the most pole positions in Formula 1 with a total of 240, just under 100 more than runner-up McLaren.

 2nd Podium

-With 282 second position podiums, Ferrari once again take the lead beating close rivals McLaren.
+With 282 second-position podiums, Ferrari again takes the lead, beating close rivals McLaren.

 3rd Podium

-Not only do Ferrari dominate pole and second position they also have the title for most 3rd position podiums with a total of 268.
+Not only does Ferrari dominate pole and second position, but they also have the title for most third-place podiums, comprising 268.

 Most Consecutive Podiums

-Between 1981-2022 Ferrari has 82 consecutive podiums, a number that no team has come close to beating.
+Between 1981 and 2022, Ferrari had 82 consecutive podiums, which no team has come close to beating.

 Most Grand Prix Grand Slams

-A grand slam is when a team gains pole position, fastest lap and win and lead from start to finish, Ferrari have 42 Grand Slams, a record that is being closely followed by Mercedes who have 34.
+A grand slam is when a team gains pole position, the fastest lap, the win, and the lead from start to finish.
+Ferrari has 42 Grand Slams, a record closely followed by Mercedes, who have 34.

 Most Grand Prix Hat Tricks

 A Grand Prix hat trick is getting pole position, fastest lap and win.
-Ferrari take this title with 89 Grand Prix Hat Tricks.
+Ferrari takes this title with 89 Grand Prix Hat Tricks.